Want to be a partner?

 Hornstein actively cooperates with like-minded organizations to promote each other's programs and activities.
 To learn more about appearing on this page, please contact Rise Singer, Program Manager, at email@example.com.

 AJC's Goldman Fellowship Program develops future leaders in the areas of international and domestic politics, diplomacy, public relations, and management.
 This competitive Fellowship gives undergraduate and graduate students the unique opportunity to work throughout the world - from New York City to Melbourne, Australia.
 Fellows receive $3,000 for the 9-week program plus major travel expenses.
-The debriefing session following the Fellowship is held during a week-long trip to Germany.
 The Program is made possible by a generous grant from The Joyce and Irving Goldman Family Foundation.

 The Arava Institute for Environmental Studies (AIES) is the premier environmental education and research program in the Middle East, preparing future Arab and Jewish leaders to cooperatively solve the region's environmental challenges.
 Affiliated with Ben-Gurion University, AIES houses academic programs, research, and international cooperation initiatives on a range of environmental concerns and challenges.